This increased in the year 1201 to six knights fees for the following manors;

 Fig.1 CLICK ON PLAN TO ENLARGE

-The de Grey family were one of the most powerful families in England, and for almost 300 years generation after generation of the de Grays were Lord of the manor and estates of Codnor.
+The de Grey family were one of the most powerful families in England, and for almost 300 years generation after generation of the de Grays were Lord of the manor of Codnor.

 During the early 14th century Richard de Grey replaced the early square gate house with a more impressive entrance flanked by twin circular towers.
 It is unclear whether the entire south facing facade was rebuilt or just the gate house as all four towers seem to have different architecture.
 King Edward IIs visit to Codnor castle in 1322 may have prompted the building improvements.